-As I mentioned, the first step is to download the app.
+You can sign up for Stash on its iOS or Android app as well as on its website.
 In the initial registration process, you’re asked about your own investing style (or how you think you’ll be once you start).
 Are you a conservative investor who wants to play it safe, an aggressive one who doesn’t shy away from high-payout risks, or somewhere in between?

 Once this process is complete, you’ll be given your Stash results.
 The app will give you a rundown of recommended ETFs based on your unique needs and financial situation.
 It will also note foundational investments based on your personal risk tolerance and, in turn, asset allocation.
 If you answered that you wanted to be a conservative investor, these foundational choices will be “safer” investments like bonds.
-If you wanted to be more aggressive, you’ll see options like high-risk stocks.
+If you want to be more aggressive, you’ll see options like high-risk stocks.

 How Much It Costs